SAP/fundamental-ngx/docs/CI.md

 ## Create Release

 Create release is triggered when a new commit is pushed to the `main` branch or `tmp_hotfix_branch` branch.
-Commit message is very important, because on it might depend the versioning of the release.
+Commit message is very important, because on it might depend on the versioning of the release.
 In General, we use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) to determine the versioning of the release, and pipeline determines what should be the next version, but manually defining the version through CLI is also possible.
-For more information about the versioning, see [Versioning](VERSIONING.md).
+For more information about the versioning, see [Versioning](README.md#versioning).

-For detailed information about the usage of the pipeline, see [Create Release](CREATE_RELEASE.md).
+For detailed information about the usage of the pipeline, see [Create Release](README.md#creation-of-the-release).

 Create release workflow consists of multiple jobs: